LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/The Paths/Mastigos.md

 In the [[Awakened]] Tarot, Mastigos map their experience to two contrasting cards.
 The Devil represents a Warlock’s passions.
 Everyone carries an annex of [[Pandemonium]] where their desires dwell, but Mastigos not only possess a strong inner menagerie, but the clarity to name and subjugate its inmates.

-Their Mystery card is Temperance: the path of control and sign of the psychopomp who guides souls between worlds.
-Despite the initial victory of Awakening, suppressing the Goetia is a lifelong struggle, waged through raw determination, meditative calm, and occasional bribery — feeding your passions can calm them, for a time.
+Their [[Mystery]] card is Temperance: the path of control and sign of the psychopomp who guides souls between worlds.
+Despite the initial victory of [[Awakening]], suppressing the Goetia is a lifelong struggle, waged through raw determination, meditative calm, and occasional bribery — feeding your passions can calm them, for a time.
 Mastigos may take the most direct approach to magical praxes.
 They treat gods and demons like states of mind to be conjured, propitiated, and bound at need.
 Yet they do not regard these beings as illusory — as the Astral realms demonstrate, thought is as real as flesh.
 Warlocks make pantheons of consciousness out of Qlippothic anti-angels and wrathful Tibetan deities.
 They appear beautiful or fearsome based on the summoner’s state of mind or the thoughts they symbolize.

 Meditative Mastigos approach with a still mind, hoping to coax bodhisattvas out of fanged, skull-bearing gods.
 Iron-willed Warlocks confront their Goetia at their most hideous — the more threatening they appear, the more power they offer.
 The [[Path]]’s chief concern is the problem of the self.
 Mastigos cast off the illusion that they’re nothing but urges and emotions.
 After sifting them out, what remains?